bpmn-io/bower-bpmn-js/README.md

 ## Usage

-Fetch the dependency via `bower install bpmn-js` or download individual files from the [dist folder](https://github.com/bpmn-io/bower-bpmn-js/tree/master/dist).
+Download individual files from the [dist folder](https://github.com/bpmn-io/bower-bpmn-js/tree/master/dist) or fetch them with dependencies via `bower install bpmn-js`.

-Include the file into your project
+Include the file(s) into your project

 ```html
 <!-- bpmn-js viewer -->